 During the holiday season, the already-beautiful city of Cologne transforms into a magical winter wonderland, boasting some of the best Christmas markets in Europe!

-The city is home to seven markets in total, each bursting at the seams with hot mugs of gluhwein to keep your hands warm and plenty of snacks to eat, along with (depending on the market) all the hand-crafted gifts you could ask for.
+The city is home to seven markets in total, each bursting at the seams with hot mugs of gluhwein to keep your hands warm and plenty of classic German dishes to eat, along with (depending on the market) all the hand-crafted gifts you could ask for.

 Be sure not to miss the iconic Cathedral Christmas market (the view of the market from the top of the cathedral can be seen at the top of this blog post!), the positively stunning Old Market Christmas, which boasts some of the most immersive Christmas market decorations of anywhere in Europe, or the charming Village of Saint Nicholas market.

 From Rose of Where Goes Rose?